 The NR SL UE transmits PSCCH/PSSCH at least on the first of the NR SL slots overlapping with an LTE SL subframe, and can transmit on the subsequent overlapping NR SL slot(s)

-Whether the NR SL UE transmits PSCCH/PSSCH only on the first of, or all of the NR SL slots overlapping with an LTE SL subframe, is up to UE implementation.
+Whether the NR SL UE transmits PSCCH/PSSCH only on the first of, or one or more of subsequent NR SL slot(s) overlapping with the LTE SL subframe, is up to UE implementation.

+MCSt is used for the transmission on the subsequent overlapping NR SL slot(s) and no further enhancements on MCSt is considered in this agenda item.

 Topic #2: Candidate resource determination of NR SL module